sandesh2526/java-prep/Things.md

 If you try to overload methods with the with just return types you will get a compilation error with dublicate method warning.

+## Class Relationships

+In Object-Oriented Programming (OOP), there are generally four types of relationships that can be implemented among classes: inheritance, association, composition, and aggregation 1.
+These relationships are based on “is-a” relationship, “has-a” relationship, and “part-of” relationship 1.

+Inheritance: Inheritance is an “is-a” type of relationship.
+It is a parent-child relationship where we create a new class by using existing class code.
+For example, “Apple is a fruit”, “Ferrari is a car” 1.

+Association: Association is a relationship between two separate classes that establishes through their objects.
+It can be one-to-one, one-to-many, many-to-one, or many-to-many.
+In OOP, an object communicates with another object to use functionality and services provided by that object 2.

+Composition: Composition is a “part-of” type of relationship.
+It is a strong type of association where the lifetime of the contained object depends on the lifetime of the container object.
+For example, a car has an engine.

+Aggregation: Aggregation is a “has-a” type of relationship and is a one-way form of association.
+It is a weak type of association where the lifetime of the contained object does not depend on the lifetime of the container object.
+For example, a department has employees

 ## Memory allocation for objects in Java

 All objects are allocated memory at runtime using the 'new' keyword.
 The object will continue to exists as long as there is a refernce to the object.
 Once all the references to the object are removed, the memory occupied by the object is freed in next garbage collection cycle.